bms-msa/bms-msa.github.io/BMSMSA-v1.0.md

 Responsibility for BMS-related harms is distributed across a complex, multi-actor supply chain.
 While no single party is solely accountable, some are better positioned to enable reform, resolve legacy harm, or adopt protective practices.

-Those constituents of the behavioural modification supply chain most likely to benefit from early settlement, licensing, or ethical alignment include:
+Those constituents of the Behaviour modification supply chain most likely to benefit from early settlement, licensing, or ethical alignment include:

     Professional service providers
     (e.g. consultants, public relations firms, ethics auditors, multi-sector advisers)